Walter Lawrence Jr.

-Walter Lawrence Jr. (May 31, 1925 – November 9, 2021) was a surgical oncologist at Memorial-Sloan-Kettering Cancer Center, Cornell Medical College, and at the Medical College of Virginia.
+Walter Lawrence Jr. (May 31, 1925 – November 9, 2021) was an American surgical oncologist at Memorial-Sloan-Kettering Cancer Center, Cornell Medical College, and at the Medical College of Virginia.
 He was a leader in civil rights health equity efforts.

 Early life and education

 Born on May 31, 1925, in Chicago, Illinois, Walter M. Lawrence Jr., was the son of Walter Lawrence, a primary care physician, and Violette (née Mathews) Lawrence.
 He attended Oak Park and River Forest High School and the University of Chicago, earning a Ph.B. in 1943, and an S.B. degree in 1945.
 He also attended Dartmouth College training and served in a non-combat role in the United States Navy during World War II from 1943 to 1946.

-Lawrence wed Susan Grayson Shryock in Winchester County, Virginia, on June 20, 1947.
+Lawrence wed Susan Grayson Shryock in Winchester, Virginia, on June 20, 1947.
 He earned his M.D. at the University of Chicago, with his dissertation, Constrictive Pericarditis with Obstruction of Pulmonary Veins, in 1948.
 He had surgical training residencies at Johns Hopkins Hospital and Memorial Sloan-Kettering Cancer Center, then served in the U.S. Army Medical Corps in Korea as Chief of Surgery of a MASH hospital from 1952 to 1954.